amr-abdelhamid/refbook/manuscript/3-QuickWins.md

     else
       matching = true;
   }
+A>

-  // clear results if user interrupted search if (interrupted) {
+A>  // clear results if user interrupted search if (interrupted) {
     interrupted = false;
     result.clear();
   }
+A>

-  // Sort Results
+A>  // Sort Results
   Collections.sort(result);
   return result;
 }